NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 also for some RPC cameras) the camera information is not stored in a separate camera file.

+Zero distortion will be assumed.

 Ensure the correct datum is passed for your planet, if a DEM is not used on input.
 For example: ``--datum D_MARS``.

 The ``--height-above-datum`` option will not be used if the input DEM covers the image ground footprint.

+.. _cam_gen_frame:

 CSM frame cameras
 ^^^^^^^^^^^^^^^^^

-A Pinhole camera can be saved in the CSM (:numref:`csm`) Frame camera format by ensuring the output camera file has a .json extension rather than .tsai.
+A produced approxiamte Pinhole camera (created from any input sensor type, per :numref:`cam_gen_prior`), can be saved in the CSM Frame camera model state format (:numref:`csm_state`) by ensuring the output camera file has a .json extension rather than .tsai.
 Zero distortion is assumed.
 All examples from above still apply, after changing the output extension.

 The ``cam_test`` program (:numref:`cam_test`) can be used to verify the agreement between a .tsai and .json version of the same camera.